kununu/projections/README.md

     ```
     The `getKey()` and `getTags()` methods must be implemented.

     The `getKey()` method is the unique identifier of the projection.
-If a projections are stored with the same key then they will be overridden.
+If projections are stored with the same key then they will be overridden.

     The `getTags()` method serves to mark the projection item with a tag.
 These can be used later for bulk operations on projections, like delete all projections with a certain tag.